 - col_index_num: This is important!
-So, in the example above we are looking for a Table 2 field – ‘Name’ in Table 1 and pulling out the corresponding Department and Salary.
-So, let’s see what the column numbers for ‘Department’ and ‘Salary’ in Table 1 are compared to look-up column (i.e. ‘Name’).
+So, in the example, above we are looking for a Table 2 field – ‘Name’ in Table 1 and pulling out the corresponding Department and Salary.
+So, let’s see what the column numbers for ‘Department’ and ‘Salary’ in Table 1 are compared to the look-up column (i.e. ‘Name’).
 Here, it’s easy to see that Department is ‘second’ and Salary is ‘third’ column.
 Note ‘Name’ is the first column.
 These relative positions (First=1, Second=2, Third=3) are the col_index_num!

 - range_lookup: This implies whether we want to find an exact(0) or approximate match (1) (for more information about the exact and approximate match in VLOOKUP, read here).